 Weekly Arranged Lab Hours (WALH)

-* SPRING 2024 UPDATE: Students in ESL 082, ESL 083, ESL 184, and ESL 190 (MORNING AND NIGHT sections) are required to attend lab for a minimum of 50 minutes every weekThe lab is in Room 801 – Skills Center.
+* FALL 2024 UPDATE: Students in ESL 082, ESL 083, ESL 184, and ESL 190 (MORNING AND NIGHT sections) are required to attend lab for a minimum of 50 minutes every weekThe lab is in Room 801 – Skills Center.
 Follow your professor’s instructions on how to complete your weekly lab activities.

 The Skills Center (Bldg.
 800 – Room 801) is an individual language skill development lab where you will acquire the skills necessary to make you a more successful student.
 The Skills Center also offers a quiet and structured environment that helps you practice the concepts you are learning in class.
 Instructors and instructional assistants are available to answer your questions.